-White nationalists are planning 9 rallies nationwide this weekend alone
+The far right is planning 9 rallies nationwide this weekend alone

-(CNN)Major cities across the country are bracing for a wave of white nationalist rallies in the coming days.
+(CNN)Major cities across the country are bracing for a wave of far right rallies in the coming days.

 The largest scheduled rally is the "March on Google," which will take place in nine major US cities Saturday.
 The aim is to protest the firing of Google employee James Damore over a controversial memo he wrote about the company's diversity policies.
 Damore has said he doesn't support the "alt-right," and will "likely not" participate.